7 Tips for Using Instagram for Business

 Customers have a natural curiosity about where their products come from, and you can use Instagram to show them their whole lifecycle.
 This is especially relevant for companies that sell environmentally friendly or FairTrade products.
 Source images to demonstrate how products are made – from the base material, production and distribution.

 If nothing comes to mind, you can share something that everyone has – sketches, notes and filled whiteboards or blackboards.
-Every business has brainstormed ideas, it’s up to you to take a pretty picture and upload it to Instagram.
+Every business has brainstormed ideas; it’s up to you to take a pretty picture and upload it to Instagram.
 You may find that it’s best to try out different post types until you strike gold with the one that will engage the audience.
 Thanks to yet another new feature, Instagram now lets you archive posts instead of deleting them.

 4. Expand your reach with #hashtags

-It’s best practice to use between three to five hashtags, despite the fact that the maximum you can add is 30 per Instagram post.
+It’s best practice to use between three to five hashtags, although the maximum you can add is 30 per Instagram post.
 Use your own, campaign-specific hashtags as well as the more popular hashtags to increase the discoverability of your content.
 For example, try adding hashtags like #instagood (used is 300 million posts), or #tbt (Throwback Thursday), and don’t forget about industry-specific ones.
 If you are in IT, the hashtag #IT or #tech will do just fine.
 Also, consider how you add hashtags, these can be added at the end of the post, in a comment or worked into the actual post.

 5. Collaborate and @mention others

-Instagram is one of the strongest social media channels for highlighting collaborators and sharing customer success stories.
-Even if you don’t officially partner with a non-profit organization, you can give to charity or do a fundraiser a couple of times a year.
+Instagram is one of the most active social media channels for highlighting collaborators and sharing customer success stories.
+Even if you don’t officially partner with a non-profit organisation, you can give to charity or do a fundraiser a couple of times a year.
 It’s all good as long as the cause aligns with your brand values and mission.
 Take into account that not everyone is monitoring hashtags on social media, so tagging an account is usually a better choice if you want to get noticed.